Track MCP LogoTrack MCP

 npm run build

-Then update your Claude Desktop config to point to your local build:
+Then point your MCP client config to the local build:

 json